jamespure/crypto_hive/README.md

 # crypto_hive
-The application currently allows the user to search for their favorite crypto currency.
-While able to view the description, price, market cap in 24 hours, and chart data in 24 hours, 30 days, 3 months, 6 months, and 1 year.
-Application is very responsive, on mobile screen to save space only 24 hours, 30 days, and 3 months is visible.
-I displayed proficiency in React.js and Material UI to develop the application functionality.
+Crypto Hive allows investors to discover their favorite cryptocurrency.
+Users can search and retrieve relevant cryptocurrency info like description, price, market cap and chart data based on chosen time intervals (i.e. 24 hrs, 30 days, 6 months).
+In building this application, I displayed proficiency in JavaScript, React and Material UI.
+## Demo
+Take a look at the [Demo Here](https://elegant-galileo-fd1919.netlify.app/)